godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 So, why do all this complex switcharoo work?
 Well, because scenes operate best when they operate alone.
-If unable to work alone, then working with others anonymously (with minimal hard dependencies, i.e. loose coupling).
-If the inevitable changes made to a class cause it to interact with other scenes in unforeseen ways, then things break down.
-A change to one class could result in damaging effects to other classes.
+If unable to work alone, then working with others anonymously (with minimal hard dependencies, i.e. loose coupling) is the next best thing.
+Inevitably, changes may need to be made to a class and if these changes cause it to interact with other scenes in unforeseen ways, then things will start to break down.
+The whole point of all this indirection is to avoid ending up in a situation where changing one class results in adversely effecting other classes.

-Scripts and scenes, as extensions of engine classes should abide by *all* OOP principles.
+Scripts and scenes, as extensions of engine classes, should abide by *all* OOP principles.
 Examples include...

 - `SOLID <https://en.wikipedia.org/wiki/SOLID>`_